dustpg/LongUI/README.md

   -  Demos/* , demos

            1. helloworld -- how to build a basic LongUI app.
+           2. handleevent -- how to handle LongUI event
   -  Helper/* , helper projects

            1. ConsoleHelper -- helper for logging for debugging
            2. ScriptInterfaceGenerator -- helper for binding script interface
   -  LongUI -- core project, designed to be a static-link framework
-  -  LongUITest -- my test project, just for me for debugging
+  -  TestUI -- my test project, just for me for debugging

 ## License